Hey There! Read This First

 Those not selected are eligible to join the waiting list in the order that your random number dictates.
 So, as mentioned above, the 241st person in the lottery would be No. 1 on the waiting list.
 To preserve your priority, you must join the waiting list during the same period that successful applicants must pay.

-You will join the waiting list by mailing in a check or by paying on PayPal.
-If you don't get in, we tear up your check or refund your PayPal payment.
+You will join the waiting list by paying on PayPal.
+If you don’t get in, we refund your PayPal payment.
 Your options to join the waiting list are fully explained during that process.

 The schedule is set out on the main entry page.